Destroyer (The Kinks song)

-"Destroyer" is a song by British rock band the Kinks, written by Ray Davies.
+"Destroyer" is a song by English rock band the Kinks, written by Ray Davies.
 It was released as a track on the group's nineteenth album, Give the People What They Want, in August 1981, and was the album's lead single in the US.
 It was not released as a single in the UK.

 The song features references to the band's earlier hits, including the riff from 1964's "All Day and All of the Night" and lyrics inspired by 1970's "Lola".
 Like other Kinks songs of the period, "Destroyer" features a heavier, rock-based sound.
 After being abandoned during the Low Budget sessions, the song was finally released on Give the People What They Want.

 Background

 "Destroyer" was initially planned to appear on the band's previous album, Low Budget, appearing in early track listings of the in-progress album.
 However, the song was dropped from Low Budget because the band could not create a satisfactory mix.

 "Destroyer" was ultimately recorded at the Power Station studio.
 Drummer Mick Avory attributed the song's dense sound to the studio's audio dynamics; he said, "We recorded that at the Power Station in New York in the ambient room, which had a great drum sound.
 The sound of the room can really affect what you’re doing.
 When you hear that sound slapping around that big room, you want to cut loose.
 That’s what I did."